intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ## Semi-automatic indexing method for BioASQ task through on-the-fly ZSL method.

-This repository constitutes an implementation of the submitted papaer wuth the above title by our research team.
+This repository constitutes an implementation of the submitted paper to the Science China Information Science ([SCIS](https://www.springer.com/journal/11432)) journal with the above title by our research team.
-It has been created for facilitating the reproducubility of the proposed online Zero-shot Learning algorithm, applied on data mined from the MeSH 2020 database, as it is defined by the BioASQ challenge.
+It has been created for facilitating the reproducubility of the proposed online Zero-shot Learning algorithm, applied on data mined from the MeSH 2020 database, as it is defined by the coresponding [BioASQ challenge](http://bioasq.org) regarding the Biomedical indexing.

-Some brief documentation is provided here for running all the necessary steps, since uploading all the source file demands several GB (a permanent link might be provided).
+Some brief documentation is provided here for running all the necessary steps, since uploading all the source file demands several of GBs (a permanent link might be provided).

 link: https://mc03.manuscriptcentral.com/scis

-### Source data
+### source data

 - **abstracts from MeSH 2020 with top100 labels appeared.7z** 🠊 contains 5 .txt files (split per 10,000 instances) which include the abstracts from MeSH 2020 that at least one of the top100 most frequent novel labels appears into its label space. (*input text files*)
-- **frequency_novel_labels_test_set_MeSH2020.csv**  🠊 the names of all the novel labels in this version, along with their frequencies of appearence into the test set.
+- **frequency_novel_labels_test_set_MeSH2020.csv**  🠊 the names of all the novel labels in this version, along with the frequency of appearence per each one into the examined test set.

 ### pre-computed files